Waverton, New South Wales: Commercial area

-Waverton has a village-like collection of shops around the railway station, including an IGA supermarket, bottle shop, butcher, chemist and several restaurants and cafes including the Third Rail Cafe, Botanica Cafe, Bay Tandoori and Tamarind Thai.
-The 'Grumpy Baker' returned to Waverton late 2018 after a three-year absence, and in 2020 Capo Pizza was started.
+Waverton has a village-like collection of shops around the railway station, including an IGA supermarket, bottle shop, butcher, chemist and several restaurants and cafes.
+The naval base HMAS Waterhen is located on Balls Head Road.

+Tourism

+The area around Waverton is set along the northern waterways of Lavender Bay, within picturesque surroundings of suburban bushland.
+The suburb offers a delightful blend of peaceful living and urban convenience with a mix of period-style homes.

 Recreation

 Balls Head Reserve, the bushland peninsula, is a popular picnic destination especially when there are harbour fireworks such as on New Year's Eve.
 Its one-way road system also forms part of a favoured route for walkers and joggers, and contains many adjacent bushwalking paths.

 Waverton Park, on the banks of Berrys Bay, with views of Sydney Harbour, is another recreation focal point.

+The suburb is also home of training ships Cape Don, Sycamore and Young Endeavour berthed at the coal loader facility and HMAS Waterhen respectively.

+The Cape Don is also a popular maritime museum.